-- all staff with concerns about sexual abuse or likely sexual abuse or child sexual offence committed by an adult - teachers, nurses and early childhood education and care professionals with concerns of sexual or physical abuse - all staff who have received a report of inappropriate behaviour by another staff member.
+- a) All staff with concerns about sexual abuse or likely sexual abuse or child sexual offence committed by an adult. - b) Teachers, nurses and early childhood education and care professionals with concerns of sexual or physical abuse. - c) All staff who have received a report of inappropriate behaviour by another staff member.